 In the mood to start Grilling NC Beef?
 You can get started at the Charlotte Regional Farmers Market on Saturday, watch this video later on in this post before you shop and then you’ll be set to try your hand…

-As it turns out, timing is perfect!
 This week I made an appearance to do a cooking segment on WCNC’s Charlotte Today and took the opportunity to share one of my favorite ways for grilling NC beef.
+I’ve embedded the video below so that you can see just how easy Grilling NC Beef London Broil can be – easy as 1-2-3!

 Before you shop and cook local, take a moment to meat ( pun intended) all the beef ranchers you’ll find each and every weekend at the Regional Farmers’ Market in Charlotte.
 Stop to really chat with them as you shop.
 It’s important to know your farmers, know where your food comes from and most importantly to be able to shake the hands that feed you.